yiisoft/validator/docs/guide/conditional-validation.md

 ### Empty criteria basics

-What exactly to consider to be empty is vague and can vary depending on a scope of usage.
+What exactly to consider to be empty can vary depending on a scope of usage.

 The value passed to `skipOnEmpty` is called "empty criteria".
 At the end it's always a callback, but shorcuts are supported too because of normalization: